Advantage of pausing: parameter setting for quantum annealers: DISCUSSION

-\textbf{Problem differences: general considerations.} There are significant differences in behavior across problems, which can be related to certain characteristics of both their QUBO mappings and embeddings.
-Factors that determine problem hardness include size, density, and heterogeneity of coefficients, i.e. how many different values of $J_{ij}$ and $h_i$ are present, and how close those values are to one another.
-The devices we use suffer a range of integrated control errors (ICE)~\cite{dwave_ice}, due to which the coefficients implemented in practice will differ from the user inputted ones by some $\delta J_{ij}$ and $\delta h_i$.
-Precision is in this way limited, and having too many different coefficients and/or some that are too close together can result in them getting mixed up once we account for $\delta J_{ij}$ and $\delta h_i$.
+There are significant differences in behavior across problems, which can be related to certain characteristics of both their QUBO mappings and embeddings.
+Factors that determine problem hardness include size, density, and heterogeneity of coefficients, i.e., how many different values of $J_{ij}$ and $h_i$ are present, and how close those values are to one another.
+The devices we use suffer a range of integrated control errors (ICEs)~\cite{dwave_ice}, due to which the coefficients implemented in practice will differ from the user inputted ones by some $\delta J_{ij}$ and $\delta h_i$.
+Precision is in this way limited, and having too many different coefficients or some that are too close together can result in them getting mixed up once we account for $\delta J_{ij}$ and $\delta h_i$.
 The number of different coefficients increases after embedding and their values change, as they get split over several qubits and couplers.
 Large vertex models are detrimental since they can lead to too small coefficients, and so is having several vertex model sizes, which add more different coefficients, potentially closer to one another.
-In the standard embedding algorithm included in the D-Wave software, the $h_i$ corresponding to a single variable is evenly distributed over the physical qubits of the vertex model (between 1 and 6 for all the problems presented in the main text, although the largest instances of $n=6$ BD-MST in Appendix~\ref{appendix:mst_n6} have maximum vertex model size going up to 10), and the $J_{ij}$ for a logical coupling also gets evenly split over all the available physical couplers between qubits in each vertex model (between 1 and 8 couplers for the problems in the main text, going up to 9 for the largest $n=6$ BD-MST instances).
+In the standard embedding algorithm included in the D-Wave software, the $h_i$ corresponding to a single variable is evenly distributed over the physical qubits of the vertex model (between one and six for all the problems presented in the main text, although the largest instances of $n=6$ BD MST in Appendix~\ref{appendix:mst_n6} have maximum vertex model size going up to 10), and the $J_{ij}$ for a logical coupling also gets evenly split over all the available physical couplers between qubits in each vertex model (between one and eight couplers for the problems in the main text, going up to nine for the largest $n=6$ BD MST instances).